Unions: Mayor’s vaccine mandate will sideline 10,000 NYC cops Monday

 The Captains Endowment Association also joined in on the joint press release.

-The Washington Times sent requests for comment on Thursday to Mr. de Blasio and NYPD.
+The Washington Times sent a request for comment on Thursday to Mr. de Blasio.

 Sign up for Daily Newsletters